If you are over the age of 50, fitness is essential. It has a profound influence on your health and well being.

 Boomer Fitness Tip #8 – Don’t Give Up

 Get fit quick schemes litter the Internet and late night television ads.
 The cold hard truth is that it takes work, lots of hard work, to see the great results.
-As with pretty much anything worth doing in life, this fact of life applies in the realm of health and fitness.
+As with pretty much anything worth doing in life, this fact of life applies in the realm of health.

 Regardless of your starting point, chances are you will not see results as fast as you might like.
 But this is no reason to give up!
 Often, our bodies operate on a different schedule than we choose.
 Keep this in mind and do not let yourself get discouraged.

 The biggest mistake that people make when they are reaching for a new fitness goal is giving up too soon.
 Dedication and tenacity will be your ally in this fight.
 The combination of the two has helped people achieve goals than anything else on the planet.

 Remember to keep your eye on the prize.
 We talked toward the beginning of this article about setting smart goals.